Slaviša Radović

-Slaviša Radović (Славиша Радовић; born 8 October 1993) is a Bosnian professional footballer who plays as a left-back for Serbian SuperLiga club Radnički 1923.
+Slaviša Radović (Славиша Радовић; born 8 October 1993) is a Bosnian-Serbian professional footballer who plays as a left-back for Bosnian Premier League club Radnik Bijeljina.

 Club career

 Born in Zvornik, Bosnia and Herzegovina, Radović started his career playing in Serbian clubs Jedinstvo Mali Zvornik and Lokomotiva Beograd, before joining hometown club Drina Zvornik where he played in the Bosnian Premier League, becoming a standard defensive player.

 During the winter break of the 2014–15 season, Radović returned to Serbia, this time by joining top-flight side Vojvodina.
 He made his debut in the 2014–15 Serbian SuperLiga on 29 April 2015, in a game against Voždovac.
 On 12 January 2016, Vojvodina and Radović mutually terminated the contract.

 On 20 January 2016, he signed a one-and-a-half-year deal with Olimpik.
 After Olimpik, he again went back to Serbia and played for Voždovac and Zemun, before signing with Radnik Bijeljina on 29 May 2017.
 Radović left Radnik in June 2020 after his contract with the club expired, winning three Republika Srpska Cups during his time at the club.

 On 5 August 2020, he signed a two-year contract with Velež Mostar.
 Radović made his official debut for Velež in a league match win against Krupa on 15 August 2020.

 On 1 July 2022, he signed for Latvian club Liepāja.
 After half a season, he left the club.

 On 16 January 2023, he returned to Bosnia and signed for Sarajevo.

 On September 10, 2024, Radnički 1923 announced that they had signed a one-year contract with Radović.